Built Robotics raises $33M for its self-driving construction equipment – TechCrunch

 We also took a look at some of Built’s gear a few months back:

-The round is lead by Next47 (the investment arm of the European mega company Siemens), along with Building Ventures and previous investors Founders Fund, Presidio Ventures, Lemnos, and NEA.
+The round is lead by Next47 (the investment arm of the European mega company Siemens), along with Building Ventures and previous investors Founders Fund, Presidio Ventures, Lemnos and NEA.
 As part of the deal, Next47’s T.J.
 Rylander will be joining Built’s board of directors.